 How to Self-Promote without Being a Jerk: MIT Career Lunch and Learn—My webinar for MIT’s Alumni Association was their most popular ever.

-How to Build Your Personal Brand—My interview on The Manila Folder explains: why a personal brand is important if you want success; how to start building your personal brand; how to get social media posts to spread; why authenticity is key.
+How to Build Your Personal Brand—Bruce’s interview on The Manila Folder explains: why a personal brand is important if you want success; how to start building your personal brand; how to get social media posts to spread; why authenticity is key.

 Building a Career as a Ghostwriter and Influencer—Dan Schawbel interviewed Bruce on HuffPost.